 Select the USB drive where the files are stored, pick the files, and then hit open.
 It’ll take just a minute or so to upload.
 I apologize if these directions might seem a bit over-detailed to some.
 But sometimes when trying something new, people get intimidated.
 What seems like a simple step totally leaves their minds.

-Once that’s uploaded, go back to that square of squares and choose PowerPoint.
+Once that’s uploaded, go back to that square of dots and choose PowerPoint.

 PowerPoint online will open.

 The interface should be familiar to PowerPoint users.
 You have the option of playing or editing the presentation.